Oral history interview with Elisabeth D. Model, 1977 May 19

 Preface

 The following oral history transcript is the result of a tape-recorded interview with Elisabeth Model on May 19, 1977.
 The interview took place in New York, NY, and was conducted by William McNaught for the Archives of American Art, Smithsonian Institution.
-Funding for the transcription of this interview provided by the Smithsoinian Institution's Women's Committee.
+Funding for the transcription of this interview provided by the Smithsonian Institution's Women's Committee.

 The reader should bear in mind that he or she is reading a transcript of spoken, rather than written, prose.